Using Mindfulness to Deal With Anguish

 Regardless of how it happened, when our body is charged and aflame with an emotion and we feel overwhelmed, whether it’s with grief, anger, anxiety, depression or some other anguished state, we must go to the body – and only the body.

 We need to go to how we feel – not how we think.
+Ignore the thoughts and go to the body.

 And what do we find?

 We find simplicity.
-We find a physical pain – which, as uncomfortable as it might be, is definitely more able to be worked with than what’s happening in the mind.
-And the pain arises from different configurations of muscular tensions in the body.
+We find patterns of tension, or maybe physical pain – which, as uncomfortable as it might be, is definitely more able to be worked with than what’s happening in the mind.
+If we can focus your attention on those tensions, and patiently work at unwinding them, we’re doing two things:

-I’ll give you an example – when I am angered, there is a noticeable configuration of sensations in my body – things which, in combination, I am cognizing as ‘anger’.
+I’ll give you an example – when I am angered, there is a noticeable configuration of sensations in my body – things which, in combination, I recognize as ‘anger’.
+My breath shortens, I feel tightness in my belly and my shoulders and neck, as well as my cheeks and behind my eyes.

-Then I consciously pay attention to the anger as it’s appearing in my body – working to unwind the tensions that are there.
-Removing the walls that have appeared around my breath.
+As such, if I find myself in this state, I will immediately disengage from whatever is causing the anger, and try to ignore the thoughts it’s creating.
+Then I consciously pay attention to the anger as it’s appearing in my body – working to unwind the tensions that are there and removing the walls that have appeared around my breath.
 Relaxing my shoulders and neck, and my face, and cheeks and eyes.
+It usually takes about ten to twenty minutes to process an emotion in this way.

 With depression, it’s a similar process.
 It just takes a bit longer.

-You will know when the anguish is passing away – you’ll begin sighing, and sometimes tears will come.
+You’ll know when the anguish is passing away – you’ll begin sighing, and sometimes tears will come.
 The breath will slow and become deeper, and you’ll feel better.

 Try it out.
 For sure, like meditation and mindfulness, it takes practice, but you’ve got to start somewhere.